rwitzel/CouchRepository/README.md

 The method parameter `viewParams` allow you to specify arbitrary parameters for the view query.
 But usually you will add more parameters to the method signature because they cover your main use cases, here: `key`.
-Parameters set in `viewParams` do not override parameters that are contained in the method signature, i.e the key in `viewParams` is ignored.
+Parameters set in `viewParams` do not override parameters that are contained in the method signature, i.e the key in `viewParams` is ignored. *Attention!* Please read more about method parameter name detection in section Q&A.

 To actually use the methods, your design document must contain a view `findByComment` that is appropriate for your methods.